openmodels/SSP-Extensions/README.md

 (3) keeps track of the full range of Bayesian uncertainty during prediction.

 The results of this process are stored in the `results/` directory.
-For the SSP 2.0 version, results are provided separately for the IIASA GDP and OECD Growth models.
+For the SSP 2.0 version, results are provided separately for the IIASA GDP and OECD Env-Growth models.

 For the PAGE version, the `prepare-growthrates.R` script can be used to translate these files into the form needed by Mimi PAGE.